If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: The Kitchn

 Remember that long-day-at-work, desperately-craving-soup scenario we talked about?
 Well, this recipe is perfect for if you don’t have a pre-prepped soup stored away in the fridge or freezer, and also if you’re trying to fight off a cold.
-It’s got ginger, which Iu says is great for preventing colds because of its anti-inflammatory properties, along with leafy greens and even an egg.
+It’s got ginger, which Lu says is great for preventing colds because of its anti-inflammatory properties, along with leafy greens and even an egg.
 Yum.

 Honey Chamomile Popsicles — Vanilla and Bean